Tactics and methods surrounding the 2019–2020 Hong Kong protests: Vandalism and violence

-Companies linked to the Chinese mainland have been targeted with graffiti and posters amid rising frustration that the Hong Kong government is failing to address demands of the protesters.
+Companies linked to the mainland China have been targeted with graffiti and posters amid rising frustration that the Hong Kong government is failing to address demands of the protesters.
 At least two Bank of China ATMs were set on fire on 2 October.
 Some Starbucks outlets, which are operated by Maxim's Caterers, were also vandalised.
 Outlets of the Commercial Press, Hong Kong's oldest publishing house established in 1897 now owned by Sino United Publishing which is reportedly controlled by the Chinese Liaison Office, were attacked, with books burned.
 In separate incidents, several people threw a Chinese national flag into Victoria Harbour, and vandalised the offices of pro-Beijing lawmakers.
 A surveillance lamppost, feared by protesters to be used by the government to monitor its citizens, was dismantled by protesters during a protest in Kwun Tong on 24 August.
 Protesters have apologised for accidentally vandalising perceived "innocent" shops and banks by spray painting "sorry" on their property.

 After a large number of Mass Transit Railway stations were vandalised and subjected to arson, Hong Kong's rail operator shut down all train services, as well as all light rail and MTR-operated bus services, on the night of 4 October.
 MTR has become a target of vandalism by protesters since the railway operator shut down four stations ahead of the protest on 24 August, which was authorised by the police, after being pressurised by Chinese media.
 MTR was also accused of transporting police officers and criticised for not releasing relevant CCTV footage of the 31 August Prince Edward station incident.

 Violence was at times also directed towards alleged triad members.
 Two mahjong parlours in Tsuen Wan accused of having ties to the assailants who assaulted protesters during the 5 August general strike protest were vandalised and the staff scolded by protesters.
 In another incident at the airport, two mainland travellers, who the protesters accused of ties with the Chinese government, were forcefully detained by protesters for a number of hours, and were assaulted before they were released to paramedics.
 Hard-core protesters began attacking individuals and vandalising pro-Beijing storefronts, banks, cafes and subway entrances; the protesters describe vigilante attacks as "settling matters privately" (私了) as they became increasingly distrustful and wary towards the police as a law enforcement agency.
 On 6 October 2019, actress Celine Ma claimed she was physically attacked while she was filming a group of demonstrators vandalising a Bank of China ATM.
 She was then escorted away with help from Australian journalist Robert Ovadia.
 Her injury required stitches on her chin and the back of her head.
 A man was in critical condition after being doused in a flammable liquid and set on fire during an argument with protesters on 11 November.